frederiksemmel/linicrypt_typst/main.typ

 First we start with basic definitions and notation.
 We will start with a $d$-dimensional vector space over a finite field #F which we write $Vp$.
-This represents the states that a linicrypt program #P with $d$ base variables can be in.
+This represents the states that a Linicrypt program #P with $d$ base variables can be in.
 It's dual space #Vd will play an important role by representing the variables of a program.

 Now we define the concept of an oracle constraint.
-This defintion can then be satisfied by different types of constraints like a random oracle constraint or an ideal cipher constraint.
+This definition can then be satisfied by different types of constraints like a random oracle constraint or an ideal cipher constraint.

 #definition("Random oracle constraint")[
   Let $H$ be an instance of a random oracle.